Getting a Mortgage With a Criminal Conviction

 Author: Pete Mugleston

-Over a quarter of all working-age adults in the UK have a criminal record, so if you’re worried about how to get a mortgage with a criminal conviction then rest assured that you’re not alone.
+Over a quarter of all working-age adults in the UK have a criminal record, so if you’re worried about getting a mortgage with a criminal conviction, rest assured that you’re not alone.

-In this article, we’ll look at how a criminal record impacts not just mortgages but insurance for homeowners too, which lenders will consider your application and how a broker can help you get the mortgage you need.
+In this article, we’ll examine how a criminal record impacts mortgages and homeowner insurance, which lenders will consider your application, and how a broker can help you get the mortgage you need.

 Can you get a mortgage with a criminal record?

-Yes, although it may be more difficult and your pool of potential lenders will be more limited, but it is still possible to get a mortgage with a criminal conviction.
-Your chances of mortgage approval will likely depend on whether that conviction is listed as spent and your broader financial situation as well.
+Yes, although it may be more complex and your pool of potential lenders will be more limited, getting a mortgage with a criminal conviction is still possible.
+Your chances of mortgage approval will likely depend on whether that conviction is listed as spent and your broader financial situation.

 Why might a criminal record affect your mortgage application?